 JIT Telemetry Overexposure

 JIT access platforms produce detailed audit logs: who accessed what, when, why they said they needed it, what commands they ran, and what data they touched.
 This is the access telemetry security teams need for compliance, threat detection, and post-incident investigation.
-It is also, in aggregate, a detailed map of which engineers have access to which production systems, which systems are considered sensitive enough to require JIT governance, and what the typical access patterns look like.
-That map has intelligence value to an attacker.
+It is also, in aggregate, a detailed map of which engineers have access to which production systems, which systems are considered sensitive enough to require JIT governance, and what typical access patterns look like.
+That map has intelligence value to an attacker, and most JIT programs scope access to it as though it were ordinary log data rather than what it actually is.

 What the audit log actually contains

 A mature JIT audit log is richer than most access logs.
-It captures the access event (who, what, when) but also the context: the justification text the engineer provided when requesting access, the ticket or incident associated with the request, the approval chain, and — for session-recording platforms — the full session content including commands run and data returned.
+It captures the access event itself, who, what, when, but also the context: the justification text the engineer provided when requesting access, the ticket or incident associated with the request, the approval chain, and, for session-recording platforms, the full session content including commands run and data returned.

 From an attacker's perspective, that context is highly valuable: